-40 For a discussion of the summary NIPAs, see "Chapter 2: Fundamental Concepts" in this handbook.
+41 For a discussion of the summary NIPAs, see Chapter 2.

 Because the annual statements of domestic companies consolidate their activities worldwide, the expenses of their operations in foreign countries must be subtracted in order to derive expenses chargeable to U.S. residents.
 In addition, the expenses of foreign life insurance companies operating in the United States must be added.
 Benchmark estimates of the expenses of domestic companies abroad are estimated using the relationship between domestic premium receipts and total premium receipts from the American Council of Life Insurers' (ACLI) Life Insurance Fact Book.
-Benchmark estimates of the expenses of preign companies operating in the United States are estimated by calculating the ratio of U.S. residents' premium payments to Canadian companies to their payments to U.S. companies, based on ACLI Fact Book, and applying this ratio to the expenses of domestic companies chargeable to U.S. residents.
+Benchmark estimates of the expenses of foreign companies operating in the United States are estimated by calculating the ratio of U.S. residents' premium payments to Canadian companies to their payments to U.S. companies, based on ACLI Fact Book, and applying this ratio to the expenses of domestic companies chargeable to U.S. residents.
 For nonbenchmark years, the net of these geographic adjustments is extrapolated by the operating expenses of domestic legal reserve companies.